jimsalyer/blog-demo-react/README.md

 ### Setup

-1. Make a copy of `.env.example` and `api/.env.example` called `.env` and `api/.env`
+Make a copy of `.env.example` and `api/.env.example` called `.env` and `api/.env`

-1. In `.env`, set `REACT_APP_API_URL` to the URL of the API.
-This will usually be `localhost:3030`, where `3030` is the port the API will run on.
+In `.env`, set the following variables accordingly:

+- `REACT_APP_API_URL`: URL of the API.
+Default value is `http://localhost:5000`.

+In `api/.env`, set the following variables accordingly:

+- `DELAY_MAX`: Maximum delay for API requests.
+Default value is 0.
+- `DELAY_MIN`: Minimum delay for API requests.
+Default value is 0.
-1. In `api/.env`, set `PORT` to the port the API will run on.
-Make sure this is the same as the port referenced in the URL above.
+- `PORT`: Port the API will run on.
+Make sure this is the same as the port referenced in the `REACT_APP_API_URL` variable above.
+Default value is 5000.

-JSON Server will want to use port 3000 as the default, so it's a good idea to explicitly set the port for the API using the corresponding environment variable referenced above.
-Using port 3000 for the API will force you to change the port that the React frontend will run on.
+Setting the `DELAY_*` variables above will add a random delay for each API request between the minimum and maximum values.

 ### Installation